jugglingdev/semantic-html/README.md

-# Interneting Is Hard - CSS Box Model
+# Interneting Is Hard - Semantic HTML

-This is a solution to the [CSS Box Model tutorial No. 5 of HTML & CSS Is Hard](https://www.internetingishard.com/html-and-css/css-box-model/).
+This is a solution to the [Semantic HTML tutorial No. 12 of HTML & CSS Is Hard](https://www.internetingishard.com/html-and-css/semantic-html/).

 ## Table of contents